-This section describes the main risks to which the AXA Assurances Vie Luxembourg is exposed through its business.
+This section describes the main risks to which the AXA Assurances Luxembourg is exposed through its business.

-AXA's business is to provide protection to its clients ranging from the protection of their properties to the individual or group protection (i.e. individual or group's physical integrity, health or life coverage), protection against liability and asset protection.
+AXA's business is to provide protection to its clients ranging from the protection of their properties to the individual or group protection, protection against liability and asset protection.
 As an insurer AXA's production cycle is reversed: premiums precede pay-outs.
 AXA collects premiums from its policyholders and invests the collected premiums for the period between collection and the event that generates a claim or the expiration of the policy.